pmonteros/data_scientist_nanodegree/Proyecto 2/README.md

 ### Project Motivation

 In this project, I applied the skills learned in this course, particularly those related to 'Data Engineering.'
 The goal was to create a classifier to categorize real messages sent during disastrous events.
 Additionally, the project includes a web application with which it is possible to interact.
+This application will allow sending messages to specialized agencies for the required assistance.

 ### File Description